jtbryan/jtbryan.github.io/README.md

 2. Clone the particle theme: `git clone https://github.com/nrandecker/particle.git`
 3. Edit `_config.yml` to personalize your site.

-## Site and User Settings

-You have to fill some informations on `_config.yml` to customize your site.

 ```
 # Site settings
 description: A blog about lorem ipsum dolor sit amet